sergey-berezin/441_dunlyan/README.md

 ### **Usage**
 Download code folder,open the folder **PROJECT1** in VScode.

-Create a new terminal, then enter the command line in the terminal:
+Create a new terminal, then enter the command line in the terminal.

 First need to compile the library.
 ```
 dotnet build